Newsletter for past alumni of The Abbey School, Mt. St. Benedict, Trinidad and Tobago, W.I.

 The distinctly uncivic consequence of such chronic anxiety is the beating that Wall Street has been taking of late.
 But, say what?
 Protecting the retirement investments of Americans was never part of the agenda of the military-industrial complex.

 In fact, it is sobering to recognize the single-mindedness with which, since taking office, George W Bush has been about his father's business -- or, more precisely, his father's 'father': the aforesaid oil companies and military contractors.
 September 11th was pressed into service to justify a range of billion-dollar weapons and a national missile defence, programmes so manifestly irrelevant to the 'war on terrorism' that Bush & Co will soon have to make a real enemy of China in order to justify them.
-An electricity shortage in California was co-opted into a passionate push for drilling in Alaska (which would have produced no electricity, and hardly any oil, for the next 10 years.)
-A recession, largely the product of the canny demoralisation of the US citizenry by its political leadership, was an occasion to push through a tax cut that hardly stimulated economic activity but had the wealthy breaking out the champagne, and that will put a terrific strain on the US budget in a few years' time.
+An electricity shortage in California was co-opted into a passionate push for drilling in Alaska US citizenry by its political leadership, was an occasion to push through a tax cut that hardly stimulated economic activity but had the wealthy breaking out the champagne, and that will put a terrific strain on the US

 And more alarming than sobering is the rightwing grab for autocratic powers by an administration comprising the likes of Bush, Dick Cheney and John Ashcroft (the last mentioned, incidentally, a dangerous character, with distinctly fascistic leanings and tactics).